kalch/Docs/aspnet/fundamentals/configuration.rst

 =============
 `Steve Smith`_, `Daniel Roth`_

 ASP.NET Core supports a variety of different configuration options.
 Application configuration data can come from files using built-in support for JSON, XML, and INI formats, as well as from environment variables.
-You can also write your own :ref:`custom configuration provider <custom-config-providers>`.
+You can also write your own :ref:`custom configuration source <custom-config-providers>`.

 .. contents:: Sections:
   :local: